the13nth/roki-vscode/vscode-extension/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - an OSI (Open Source Initiative) approved license.
+See the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive free software license that is OSI-compliant and allows for maximum freedom in using, modifying, and distributing the software.

 ## Acknowledgments